The Priory Institute: Course accreditation

 In 2011, the Institute entered into partnership with The Institute of Technology, Tallaght (ITT).
 As a delegated authority of Quality and Qualifications Ireland (QQI), The Institute of Technology, Tallaght validate all the academic programmes at The Priory institute.
 QQI is a public body, which is accountable to the Irish government and the Oireachtas and is the national accreditation board for higher education qualifications in Ireland.
 The institute's certificates, diplomas and degrees are aligned with the National Framework of Qualifications NFQ structure.

-From 2019 the Technological University Dublin accredits progammes at the Priory Institute, following the merger of the Institute of Technology into the new university.
+From 2019 the Technological University Dublin accredits programmes at the Priory Institute, following the merger of the Institute of Technology into the new university.

 In addition the Accreditation Service for International Colleges (ASIC), recognises The Priory Institute as a Premier Institution.

 History

-A new Regional Technical College, which became the Institute of Technology Tallaght, was opened in 1992 beside the Priory, in 1993 The Dominican order transferred 20 acres of the priory's land to the Department of Education for the RTC's development.
-From 1993 until 2001 a Diploma in Theology programme was offered, alongside other adult education and pastoral programmes.
+A new Regional Technical College, which became the Institute of Technology Tallaght, was opened in 1992 beside St. Mary's Priory, in 1993 The Dominican order transferred 20 acres of the priory's land to the Department of Education for the RTC's development.
+From 1993 until 2001 an NCEA Diploma in Theology programme was offered by St. Mary's Priory, alongside other adult education and pastoral programmes.
 Initially, programmes were validated by the NCEA, then from 2001, its successor HETAC, from 2004 programmes were validated by University of Wales, Lampeter along with HETAC.

 In 2000 the Studium was moved to St. Saviour's Priory, Dorset Street, Dublin, and The Priory Institute was established in Tallaght.
 Watchmen Raise Their Voices: A Tallaght Book of Theology was published in 2006 to celebrate 150 years of theological study in the priory in Tallaght.

 The Institute host the Annual Priory Institute Aquinas Lecture.
 Those who have delivered the lectures include the poet and Dominican Paul Murray OP (before the lecture the STM degree from the Angelicum was conferred on Prof. Murray at a ceremony in St Mary's Priory), Timothy Radcliffe OP, Wojciech Giertych OP and Marcel Paluch OP therector of the Angelicum.
 COVID-19 resulted in the annual lecture being delivered over Zoom, the 2022 lecture was given by Innocent Smith OP.